Unit testing, Jasmine, PhantomJS

 PhantomJS, a headless WebKit browser

 In an environment where there is no availability of screens, such as a server, continuous integration server specifically, is a need for tools which do not require the screen.
-One such tool specifically made for browser based testing, is PhantomJS.
+One such tool specifically made for browser based testing, is PhantomJSarrow-up-right.

 Tasks for the day